LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/tech_manual/module_structure.md

     - `:modals`: definition of modal bottom sheets and dialogs that have no presentation logic.
 This module was historically much bigger and over time components were migrated to separate units modules;
-- `:core:md` contains Markdown rendering components;
+- `:core:markdown` contains Markdown rendering logic;
 - `core:l10n` contains all the localization messages and the `L10nManager` interface which acts as a wrapper around Lyricist to load the internationalized messages;
 - `:core:navigation` contains the navigation manager used for stack navigation, bottom sheet